missionpinball/mpf-docs/mechs/ball_devices/index.rst

 Ball devices are probably the most important element of MPF (because no one likes it when a machine gets confused about where the balls are) and something we've spent a lot of time on.
-They work hand-in-hand with MPF's :doc:`/core/ball_controller` to keep track of where all the balls are at any given time.
+They work hand-in-hand with MPF's Ball Controller to keep track of where all the balls are at any given time.

 In MPF, ball devices are implemented as
 `finite state machines <https://en.wikipedia.org/wiki/Finite-state_machine>`_.